 Orchard Therapeutics announced this year that it is partnering with Er-Kim to commercialize Libmeldy, its gene therapy for metachromatic leukodystrophy, in Turkey and other Central Asian markets.

 What 2025 May Have in Store

 The previous milestones showed how 2024 was another incredible breakthrough year for the cell and gene therapy sector.
-In 2024, we saw a record-setting number of approvals in the US.
 Below is a look at what we could expect from the clinical pipeline in 2025.